rovaughn/platform-docs/platform/manual/microservices/env-variables.rst

 Passing ENV variables to a microservice
 ========================================

-There might be certain variables that your microservices need but depend on the environment the microservices are running in. eg: API keys for dev vs prod.
+There might be certain variables that your microservices need but they might depend on the environment the microservices are running in.
+For example, API keys for dev vs prod.

 You can provide environment variables (or env variables) for a microservice to use by editing the ``k8s.yaml`` file found at ``/microservices/<my-microservice>/k8s.yaml``